We may receive compensation when you click on links to products from our partners.

 Physical therapists work in a variety of environments, including rehab centers and nursing homes, physical therapy clinics, hospitals, and in the patients’ homes.
 Where the therapist works depends on the primary focus of her practice.
 A physical therapist who specializes in providing post-injury care would be more likely to work in a rehab setting, while a therapist who focuses on caring for patients with neurological diseases might focus more on a hospital or nursing home setting.

 Physical therapists must complete a graduate program from an accredited university physical therapy program.
 The length of the program depends on the student’s prior education.
-If you have recent medical training, with a strong background in Anatomy & Physiology, Biology, and exercise science, you might be able to enter a graduate program immediately, once you pass the application process.
-People who do not have prior medical or biology training will need to meet certain prerequisites before applying.
+If you have recent medical training, with a strong background in Anatomy & Physiology, Biology, and exercise science, you might be able to enter a graduate program immediately, once you pass the application

 In addition to coursework, a physical therapy student will also have to complete a clinical rotation where she will receive hands-on training, working on real patients in an actual physical therapy setting.